optimagic-dev/optimagic/docs/source/estimation.rst

       list hast to be a valid argument to ``DataFrame.loc[]`` or ``DataFrame.query()``, respectively.
 Pairwise equality constraints are just syntactic sugar and are converted to normal equality constraints internally.
     - ``'fixed'``: A set of parameters is fixed to some values.
-In this case the constraints dictionary has to contain a ``'value'`` entry which can be a scalar or an iterable of suitable length.
+The constraints dictionary may contain a ``'value'`` entry which can be a scalar or an iterable of suitable length.
+If ``'value'`` is not supplied, the parameters are fixed at the given values.

 Lower and upper bounds are specified in :ref:`params`.